 7.3 Write a complete description of all procedures involving human subjects in the proposed research.

-Label each subsection and answer each subsection in order and completely.
+Label each subsection and answer each subsection completely in order.
 Failure to organize this section may result in a delay of the review.

 Failure to provide details about the study procedures will delay the review.